ewilken/hap-rs/README.md

 }
 ```

-Setting sync callbacks to react to remote value reads and updates:
+### Setting sync callbacks to react to remote value reads and updates

 ```rust
 use hap::characteristic::CharacteristicCallbacks;